Crusader Rabbit: Production history

 Crusader Rabbit was syndicated from 1950 to 1952, totaling 195 episodes (divided into 10 "crusades"), and then re-aired for many years.
-It featured Crusader Rabbit, his companion Ragland T. Tiger ("Rags"), and their occasional nemeses – Dudley Nightshade and Whetstone Whiplash with his sidekick, Bilious Green.
+It featured Crusader Rabbit, his companion Ragland T. Tiger ("Rags"), and their occasional nemeses – Dudley Nightshade (whose name was a play on the poisonous plant "deadly nightshade") and Whetstone Whiplash with his sidekick, Bilious Green.
 Some episodes featured Crusader's and Rags' friend Garfield the Groundhog.
-Ragland Tiger's name came from the jazz tune "Tiger Rag" and his middle initial "T" stood for The (as in Rags The Tiger), while Dudley Nightshade's name was a play on the poisonous plant, "deadly nightshade".
+Ragland Tiger's name was a pun on the jazz tune "Tiger Rag"; his middle initial "T" stood for The (as in Rags The Tiger).
 As a running gag, another character would ask Rags what the "T" stood for, to which he would reply, "Larry.
 My father couldn't spell!"

 The series was revived and 13 new "crusades" (totaling 260 color episodes) were produced in 1956 by Shull Bonsall's Capital Enterprises.
 Bonsall purchased Television Arts Productions and gained the rights to Crusader Rabbit during a protracted legal battle between Jay Ward, Alex Anderson, Jerry Fairbanks and the NBC network over ownership of the series.
 Animation was provided by Bonsall's Creston Studios, also known as TV Spots, Inc., supervised by Bob Ganon and Gerald Ray.
 The new series was not seen until early 1959.

 The revived (2nd) series used an opening and closing theme from the British "Impress" production music library licensed by Emil Ascher publishing of New York.
 It was titled "Juggins", and was composed by Van Phillips, the professional name of Alexander Van Cleve Phillips.

 Lucille Bliss provided the voice of Crusader Rabbit in the original series; she was replaced by Ge Ge Pearson in the revived series.
 Vern Louden played Rags in both.
 Dudley Nightshade was voiced by Russ Coughlan, and narration was by Roy Whaley.